NateLevin1/JSQL/README.md

 ## TRUNCATE
 **Syntax**
 Delete all rows in the table `tableName`.
 Note that the word `TABLE` is optional.
+This is equivalent to running a `DELETE FROM` statement without a `WHERE` clause, but it is much faster.
 ```sql
 TRUNCATE [TABLE] (identifier: tableName)
 ```